Tractor Trailer Accident Attorney in Tulsa

 1) Driver Error: According to the FMCSA, driver error is ten times more likely to be the cause of a crash than any other factor.
 Driver fatigue, distractions and substance abuse are the most common causes of driver error.

 2) Weather Conditions: Weighing upwards of 80,000 pounds, a loaded semi can outweigh the average passenger vehicle by more than 25 times.
 This means, due to their heavy load, trucks need to increase their braking distance in bad weather.
 Staying apprised of local weather patterns can assist the driver’s anticipation of breaking when needed.

 3) Truck Equipment Failure: Defective tires and faulty reverse lights are examples of truck equipment failures.
 The FMSCA requires pre-trip inspections, as well as companies to perform routine inspections and maintenance throughout the year.
 Ignoring these guidelines leads to accidents.

 4) Improper Loading: A truck can malfunction when moving if the load is not safely configured or distributed on the trailer.
 Improper loading can also lead to not being safely secured, resulting in the load falling off onto roadways.

 5) Truck Driver or Company Selection: Shippers need to be diligent in background checks on drivers and companies to ensure the best delivery results.
 They should check each are compliant with FMSCA regulations.

-If you or a loved one is ever injured in a tractor trailer accident that was not your fault, call Graves McLain for help.
+If you or a loved one is ever injured in a tractor trailer accident in Tulsa that was not your fault, call Graves McLain for help.
 An experienced lawyer will speak with you for free.
 If we accept your case, we will fight to protect your rights to the full and fair compensation you deserve.
 Call us toll-free at 800-390-6600 for a free consultation.